 No matter how much you know, it won’t be perfect, but you most likely will remember it fondly.
 Sex is like anything else, it takes practice to get good at it, and lots of practice to get great at it.
 The more you do it, the better it will get for both of you, in many ways.
 What I’m saying is don’t put too much on the first time; just enjoy it for what it is, a wonderful beginning to a life of sexual pleasure.

 First intercourse brings some degree of apprehension for most women.
-A very few women have a great deal of pain, and a very few have no discomfort at all; most experience only short mild pain.
+A very few women have a great deal of pain and a very few have no discomfort at all; most experience only short mild pain.
 One important thing is to be sure there is plenty of lubrication.
 Her apprehension can cause her to not lubricate well; apply an artificial lubricant to your penis just before penetration if she is not very wet.
 The best position for first intercourse is probably the man on top, also called the missionary position.
 It will help if she can take your penis in her hand and guide it in, but this doesn’t always happen.
-When you enter with your penis, don’t just slide all the way in at once.
-Gently move in an inch or two, and then slide back out a bit without leaving completely.
-Then slide in a bit farther than the first time, and back out a bit.
-Use a series of in-and-out motions to gradually enter her fully.
+When you enter with your penis, don’t just slide abruptly all the way in at once.
+A gentle, slow slide is kinder.
+If she asks you to stop, pause.
+Ask her to tell you when she is ready to move on.

 If you feel resistance before you are halfway in, you are probably hitting the hymen.
-A quick firm thrust will break the hymen as painlessly as possible.
-You may not feel the hymen, and she may or may not bleed, but she can be uncomfortable even if there is no resistance or bleeding.
+A quick small thrust will break the hymen as painlessly as possible.
+You may not feel the hymen and she may or may not bleed, but she can be uncomfortable even if there is no resistance or bleeding.

 You will gradually learn what she finds most enjoyable.
 Some women go wild for having their ears nibbled, others don’t care, and some dislike it.
 This is true of a wide variety of things, so just experiment and learn.
 Most women enjoy breast and nipple stimulation (and this is the place to first use your mouth as you move towards oral sex), but how firm or how she likes it will be a personal thing you will have to learn.
 Kissing, hugging, and other above-the-waist touching are an important part of getting a woman aroused; don’t just go straight for her genitals.
 You will gradually learn what she likes and how to proceed to arouse her and bring her to orgasm.